An ad-free and cookie-free website.

-We show how WMB stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Oil & Gas Pipelines industry.
+We show how WMB stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Pipeline Transportation of Natural Gas industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Williams is committed to being the leader in providing infrastructure that safely delivers natural gas products to reliably fuel the clean energy economy.
 Headquartered in Tulsa, Oklahoma, Williams is an industry-leading, investment grade C-Corp with operations across the natural gas value chain including gathering, processing, interstate transportation and storage of natural gas and natural gas liquids.
 With major positions in top U.S. supply basins, Williams connects the best supplies with the growing demand for clean energy.
 Williams owns and operates more than 30,000 miles of pipelines system wide - including Transco, the nation's largest volume and fastest growing pipeline - and handles approximately 30 percent of the natural gas in the United States that is used every day for clean-power generation, heating and industrial use.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.